feiran-l/Generalized-Shuffled-Linear-Regression/README.md

 * Install necessary dependencies: ```$ pip3 install requirements.txt ```
 * Run `img_registration.py` for the image registration demo, and `pcd_registration.py` for the point cloud registration one.

 ##### For isometric shape matching:
 * Direct to the `shape_matching` folder in Matlab.
 R2019a or later is needed to use the `matchpairs` function to solve the LAP.
 * Run `demo.m` for fun.
-* We used the directional operator proposed in the excellent work [BCICP](https://github.com/llorz/SGA18_orientation_BCICP_code), and this code is based on its release.
+* We have used the orientation-preserving operator proposed in the excellent work [BCICP](https://github.com/llorz/SGA18_orientation_BCICP_code), and this code is based on its release.
 Please pay attention to citation.

 ### 2. Related topic